lapnd/httdes.github.io/tee-hw.md

 * * *

-## I. e) Use with Idea IntelliJ
+## I. b) Use with Idea IntelliJ

 Guide to install Idea IntelliJ is in [Initial Setup: II.e)](./init.md#ii-e-idea-intellij).

-To import the freedom folder to the **Idea IntelliJ** tool:
+To import the tee-hardware folder to the **Idea IntelliJ** tool:

- - If the freedom folder wasn't compiled before, go ahead and 'make verilog' for the first time (no need to 'make mcs' though).
+ - If the tee-hardware folder wasn't compiled before, go ahead and 'make' for the first time.
 This act is just for download the dependencies, because the Idea IntelliJ has trouble with dependencies download.
- - **Big note:** when 'make verilog', please notice that there will be one line looks like this, you should copy it for later use:
+ - **Big note:** when 'make', please notice that there will be one line looks like this, you should copy it for later use *(it usually appears right before the creation of the device tree)*:

 ```
-java -jar /home/ubuntu/project/freedom/rocket-chip/sbt-launch.jar ++2.12.4 "runMain freechips.rocketchip.system.Generator /home/ubuntu/project/freedom/builds/chip uec.nedo.chip ChipShell uec.nedo.chip ChipDesignTop"
+cd /home/ubuntu/Projects/TEE-HW/tee-hardware && java -Xmx8G -Xss8M -XX:MaxPermSize=256M -jar /home/ubuntu/Projects/TEE-HW/tee-hardware/hardware/chipyard/generators/rocket-chip/sbt-launch.jar ++2.12.4 "project keystoneAcc" "runMain uec.keystoneAcc.exampletop.Generator /home/ubuntu/Projects/TEE-HW/tee-hardware/fpga/stratixIV/generated-src/uec.keystoneAcc.nedochip.NEDOFPGAQuartus.ChipConfigDE4 uec.keystoneAcc.nedochip NEDOFPGAQuartus uec.keystoneAcc.nedochip ChipConfigDE4"
 (the content may be differ on your machine)

-In the first time 'make', it usually appears near after this line:
-	[success] Total time: xxx s, completed xxx, xxx, xx:xx:xx
-In the NOT first time 'make', it usually appears right away
 ```

  - Open the Idea IntelliJ tool, and choose '*Import Project*'